Skip to Content

 Project Background

-In 2021, Ag + Open Space transferred the land to Sonoma County Regional Parks, to one day become a public regional park and open space preserve.
+In 2021, Ag + Open Space transferred the land to Sonoma County Regional Parks, to become a public regional park and open space preserve.
 Ag + Open Space developed a Resource Management Plan (2017) and retain a Conservation Easement and Recreation Covenant, which guide current land management activities in the park.

 Resources Management Plan